dsoftwareinc/ghactions-manager/README.md

 <!-- Plugin description -->
-This plugin creates a toolbar on JetBrains products (IntelliJ, PyCharm) where you can manage GitHub Actions of the repository.
+This plugin creates a toolbar on JetBrains products (IntelliJ, PyCharm, ...) where you can view GitHub workflow runs of the repository.
 This plugin is a good alternative to alt-tabbing for every time you push some changes to the branch and want to see whether the repository's checks are passing on your changes.